It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 grounds for remarriage?

-if you're a widow or a widower the Bible says you can remarry.
-If you remarry
+widow or a widower the Bible says you can remarry.
+If you remarry in

-in another situation, regardless of the cultural acceptance of it, you commit
+another situation, regardless of the cultural acceptance of it, you

 What's the remedy